The only thing that sabotages a great nutrition plan faster than the twin temptations of sugar and bread: a lack of the right foods, close at hand.

 - Grocery shop for the Challenge.
 Take your shopping list and purchase the food you’ll need.
 This is super important—knowing what you need to eat is only useful if you have enough of it on-hand at all times.

 - Spend a couple hours on food preparation for the week ahead.
 Cook some of your protein and prepare your fruit, vegetables, and fats so they’re easily transportable.
 Divide up meal-size portions and put them in storage containers.
+For a crash-course in healthy meal preparedness, check out our 8-part Home Cooking Boot Camp Series.
 When you have plenty of food ready to go, you’ll never be stuck going to a restaurant or fast food joint trying to make it work with substandard fare.

 Schedule yourself a few days to get everything done (with a week being ample time to fully prep your kitchen).
 Do one task every day for seven days, and you’ll be ready to tackle the Challenge.